Foundation News

 ‘Climate change is not a distant challenge – it is here and, I have lived through it,’ says Jallow.
 ‘With Hisia we are proving that African-born innovations can tackle Africa’s greatest climate challenges.
 We are committed to putting life-saving data into the hands of small-scale farmers, many of whom are women, to strengthen food security.

 ‘This award will help us with that mission as we prepare to expand into more regions and form new partnerships.
-Hisia is also assisting SMEs get access to carbon finance to help farmers adapt to climate shocks, stabilise their earnings and secure agricultural jobs’.
+Hisia is also assisting SMEs gain access to carbon finance to help farmers adapt to climate shocks, stabilise their earnings and secure agricultural jobs’.

-The fourth finalist, Mr Ntsako Mgiba of South Africa, was recognised for his venture JONGA, which helps township-based small business owners protect their livelihoods.
+The fourth finalist, Ntsako Mgiba of South Africa, was also recognised for his venture JONGA, which helps township-based small business owners protect their livelihoods.
 JONGA’s community-driven alarm system features a compact, wireless, camera-equipped device with a three-month battery life.

 Judy Sikuza, CEO of The Mandela Rhodes Foundation, highlighted the importance of supporting Africa’s young entrepreneurs, ‘social initiatives such as the Äänit Prize are vital in enabling ventures with potential for significant impact, scability and replicability’.

 ‘What excites me is not just the brilliance of the 29 applications we received for the Prize but that young African leaders have the courage to act where the need is greatest,’ says Sikuza.
-‘Their creativity is deeply inspiring and we are proud to be part of an initiative that opens new possibilities and the potential to transforms lives’.
+‘Their creativity is deeply inspiring and we are proud to be part of an initiative that opens new possibilities and the potential to transform lives’.